An Executive School11.09.2011 | Research, Engineering, Students

 This is just the latest step in an already strong partnership between the University of Dayton and GE.
-GE Aviation is constructing a $51 million research-and-development center on campus called the Electrical Power Integrated Systems Research and Development Center (EPISCENTER).
+GE Aviation is constructing a $51 million research-and-development center on campus called the GE Aviation Dayton Electrical Power Research Lab.
 It's expected to be operational in 2013.

 "It's rare for a global company of GE's stature to locate a new research facility on a college campus, but this is the future for leading universities," University of Dayton President Daniel J. Curran said at last year's announcement.
 "This is the bold kind of technology-based economic development initiative that this region and our state need."

-In the EPISCENTER, University researchers will work side by side with GE Aviation scientists and engineers to create new advanced electrical power technologies.
+In the Electrical Power Research Lab, University researchers will work side by side with GE Aviation scientists and engineers to create new advanced electrical power technologies.
 The applications, Curran said, are endless — from new power systems for aircraft to longer-range electric cars to smarter utility power grids for more efficient delivery of electricity.